-Schedule D (Form 1065) 2006 Page 4
+Schedule D (Form 1065) 2007

-- Any farming business (including the raising or harvesting of trees). - Any business involving the production of products for which percentage depletion can be claimed. - Any business of operating a hotel, motel, restaurant, or similar business.
+- One involving services performed in the fields of health, law, engineering, architecture, accounting, actuarial science, performing arts, consulting, athletics, financial services, or brokerage services. - One whose principal asset is the reputation or skill of one or more employees. - Any banking, insurance, financing, leasing, investing, or similar business. - Any farming business (including the raising or harvesting of trees). - Any business involving the production of products for which percentage depletion can be claimed. - Any business of operating a hotel, motel, restaurant, or similar business.